mzuther/StempelWerk/README.md

 **Default value: False**

+StempelWerk ensures that `template_dir` and `output_dir` exist (previously, these directories were created automatically, but that made trouble shooting more difficult).

-StempelWerk automatically creates `template_dir` and `output_dir`.
-When this option is set to yes, all missing directories will be created to ensure that rendered files can be written.
+When this option is set to yes, all missing directories in the output directory will be created automatically.
+This ensures that rendered files can always be written.

 _Depending on your use case, automatically creating directories for output files may be just awkward or a full-blown security issue.
 This option is therefore